FarisAWheel/farisabd.com/README.md

+# About

-This is a test readme to see if my git is working
+This is a personal website designed to host personal projects within my professional development.

+# Contact

+Email: farishabdelrahem@gmail.com